bimanifold/pybimanifold/README.md

 # Multiplex

-Multiplex is a CFD simulation package to study flow uniformity in different manifold designs.
+Multiplex is a CFD simulation package to study flow uniformity in the outlet channels of different manifold designs.
 You can find the documentation [here](https://pybimanifold.readthedocs.io/en/latest/).

 ## Developer information